specs as shared reality

 - explicit about rejection conditions

-- split into sections that can be referenced directly
+- split into sections that could be referenced directly

 - short enough to reload without resentment